lindhor/geoportal-server-catalog-wiki/Security-configuration-Simple.md

 ## Configure Geoportal Server to use simple authentication

-Simple authentication is the default setting used by geoportal
+Simple authentication is the default setting used by Geoportal.

 ### 1. Uncomment the following line in app-security.xml to use file authentication-simple.xml for authentication
 ```